bh-projects/TI-BH-EDU-board-kit/README.md

 It is not expected nor possible to handle a large quantity of the order. <br />
 Please, understand the minimum lead time of __two weeks__. <br />
 <br />
-(Disclaimer) This kit includes an non-functional and experimental board.
+(Disclaimer) This kit includes an experimental board and non-functional as is.
 Throughout the course, students will learn how to use them to make them function properly.
 Dr. Byul Hur nor Texas A&M will not be responsible for *any of the issues regarding the items such as damaged products or any types of injuries or accidents*.